-The Nicaraguan Institute of Agricultural Protection and Health (IPSA) and the Ministry of Health (MINSA) in Nicaragua require registration of imported products prior to issuing import permits except for plants and animals.
-IPSA is responsible for the inspection of agricultural products, including fresh produce, grains, processed foods, animal feeds, agrochemicals and seeds at the borders while MINSA regulates processed food products registration.
-The first requirement for importers is to request an import permit from IPSA or MINSA (Please refer to attachments to see format of import permits).
+The Nicaraguan Institute of Agricultural Protection and Health (IPSA) and the Ministry of Health (MINSA) in Nicaragua require registration of imported products prior to issuing import permits.
+IPSA is responsible for the inspection of agricultural products at ports and borders and the registration of animal feeds, agrochemicals and seeds, while MINSA regulates processed food registration.
+As a first import requirement, every importer must request an import permit from IPSA or MINSA prior to the importation of any shipment (Please refer to attachments to see format of import permits).
 Importers must provide a copy of the commercial invoice, certificate of origin, and a Health or Phytosanitary certificate attached to the permits.

-The following certificates are requested by IPSA when the products have already been registered (except for plants and animals) and arrive at the border and/or port of entry.
-Please refer to following table.
-Note: For more information about the products registration procedures please refer to the FAIRS Narrative report. :
+The following certificates are requested when the products (except for plants and animals) have been registered at IPSA or MINSA.
+Plants and Animals require an import permit, sanitary or phytosanitary certificate, a copy of the certificate of origin and the commercial invoice.
+For more information about the product registration process, please refer to the FAIRS Country Narrative Report.

-Product (s) Title of Attestation Required Purpose Requesting Certificate on Certificate Ministry Agrochemicals, Sanitary- Certificates must be Traceability IPSA Veterinary Phytosanitary issued by a competent Products Import Permit Government Authority Certificate of Origin Certificate of Qualitative- Quantitative Analysis Copy of the Commercial Invoice
+Product (s) Title of Attestation Required Purpose Requesting

+Certificate on Certificate Ministry

+Agrochemicals, Sanitary- Certificates must be Traceability IPSA

+Veterinary Phytosanitary issued by a competent

+Products Import Permit government authority

+Certificate of

+Origin

+Certificate of

+Qualitative-

+Quantitative

+Analysis

+Copy of the

+Commercial

+Invoice

-Feedstuffs Sanitary- Phytosanitary Import permits Certificate of Origin Sanitary Certificate Copy of the commercial Invoice Certificate must be issued by a competent government authority, except for the certificate of chemical analysis, must issue certificate.
-Traceability IPSA Plant Products and Sub-Products Sanitary- Phytosanitary Import permit Certificate of origin Phytosanitary Certificate Certificate of chemical Treatment (when applicable).
-Copy of the Commercial invoice Certificate must be issued by a competent government authority Traceability IPSA Animal Products and Sub-Products Sanitary- Phytosanitary Import permit Sanitary Certificate Certificate of origin Copy of the commercial Certificate must be issued by a competent government authority Traceability IPSA invoice Processed Food Sanitary- Import Permit Certificate of origin Sanitary or Phytosanitary certificate Copy of the Commercial Invoice Certificates must be issued by a competent government authority Traceability The sanitary import permit is requested at the Ministry Health (MINSA).
+Feedstuffs Sanitary- Phytosanitary Import permits Certificate of Origin Sanitary Certificate Copy of the Commercial Invoice Certificate must be issued by a competent government authority, except for the certificate of chemical analysis.
+Traceability IPSA Plant Products and Sub-Products Sanitary- Phytosanitary Import permit Certificate of Origin Phytosanitary Certificate Certificate of Chemical Treatment (when applicable).
+Copy of the Commercial Invoice Certificate must be issued by a competent government authority Traceability IPSA Animal Products and Sub-Products Sanitary- Phytosanitary Import permit Sanitary Certificate Certificate of Origin Copy of the Commercial Certificate must be issued by a competent government authority Traceability IPSA

+Invoice Processed Food Sanitary- Import Permit Certificate of origin Sanitary or Phytosanitary certificate Copy of the Commercial Invoice Certificates must be issued by a competent government authority Traceability The sanitary import permit is requested at the Ministry Health (MINSA).
 The other certificates are required by IPSA at the port or border of entry.